Ankle Brachial Index ABI Test | USA Vascular Centers

 How is an Ankle Brachial Index Test Done?

-On the day of your ABI test, you’ll want to avoid drinking caffeine or exercising less than an hour beforehand.
+On the day of your ABI test, you’ll want to avoid drinking caffeine or exercising about an hour beforehand.
 Wear loose-fitting, comfortable clothing that’s easy to relax in.
 Your doctor will have you lie on your back for 10 minutes before the test begins.

-Using a handheld Doppler, a device that uses sound waves to estimate the speed of blood flow through your vascular system, as well as a blood pressure cuff, your doctor will calculate the systolic blood pressure in your upper arm.
+Using a handheld Doppler (a device that uses sound waves to estimate the speed of blood flow through your vascular system) and a blood pressure cuff, your doctor will calculate the systolic blood pressure in your upper arm.
 Your systolic blood pressure measures the force your heart applies to the walls of your arteries with every beat.

 Your doctor will place the Doppler over the brachial artery and inflate and deflate the cuff, similar to a regular blood pressure test.
-They will take the numbers down and record what comes up on their monitor.
-Your doctor will measure the waveforms your pressure makes on the Doppler screen.
+They will then record the data and measure the waveforms of your blood pressure, as displayed on the Doppler screen.
 Your doctor will then take your pulse at various intervals, most likely between each reading.

 ABI Test Results